rufus-lang/rufus/doc/spec.md

 function and the function literal, and they survive as long as they are accessible.

-## Packages
+## Modules

-Rufus programs are constructed by linking together packages.
-A package in turn is constructed from one or more source files that together declare constants, types, and functions belonging to the package and which are accessible in all files of the same package.
-Those elements may be exported and used in another package.
+Rufus programs are constructed by linking together modules.
+A module in turn is constructed from one or more source files that together declare constants, types, and functions belonging to the module and which are accessible in all files of the same module.
+Those elements may be exported and used in another module.

 ### Source file organization

-Each source file consists of a package clause defining the package to which it belongs, followed by a possibly empty set of import declarations that declare packages whose contents it wishes to use, followed by a possibly empty set of declarations of constants, types, and functions.
+Each source file consists of a module clause defining the module to which it belongs, followed by a possibly empty set of import declarations that declare modules whose contents it wishes to use, followed by a possibly empty set of declarations of constants, types, and functions.

 ```
-SourceFile       = PackageClause ";" { ImportDecl ";" } { TopLevelDecl ";" } .
+SourceFile       = ModuleClause ";" { ImportDecl ";" } { TopLevelDecl ";" } .
 ```

-### Package clause
+### Module clause

-A package clause begins each source file and defines the package to which the file belongs.
+A module clause begins each source file and defines the module to which the file belongs.

 ```
-PackageClause  = "package" PackageName .
+ModuleClause  = "module" ModuleName .
-PackageName    = identifier .
+ModuleName    = identifier .
 ```

-The PackageName must not be the [blank identifier](#blank-identifier).
+The ModuleName must not be the [blank identifier](#blank-identifier).

 ```
-package math
+module math
 ```

-A set of files sharing the same PackageName form the implementation of a package.
-An implementation may require that all source files for a package inhabit the same directory.
+A set of files sharing the same ModuleName form the implementation of a module.
+An implementation may require that all source files for a module inhabit the same directory.

 ### Import declarations

-An import declaration states that the source file containing the declaration depends on functionality of the _imported_ package and enables access to exported identifiers of that package.
-The import names an identifier (PackageName) to be used for access and an ImportPath that specifies the package to be imported.
+An import declaration states that the source file containing the declaration depends on functionality of the _imported_ module and enables access to exported identifiers of that module.
+The import names an identifier (ModuleName) to be used for access and an ImportPath that specifies the module to be imported.

 ```
 ImportDecl       = "import" ( ImportSpec | "(" { ImportSpec ";" } ")" ) .
-ImportSpec       = [ "." | PackageName ] ImportPath .
+ImportSpec       = [ "." | ModuleName ] ImportPath .
 ImportPath       = string_lit .
 ```

-The PackageName is used in qualified identifiers to access exported identifiers of the package within the importing source file.
+The ModuleName is used in qualified identifiers to access exported identifiers of the module within the importing source file.
 It is declared in the file block.
-If the PackageName is omitted, it defaults to the identifier specified in the package clause of the imported package.
-If an explicit period (`.`) appears instead of a name, all the package's exported identifiers declared in that package's package block will be declared in the importing source file's file block and must be accessed without a qualifier.
+If the ModuleName is omitted, it defaults to the identifier specified in the module clause of the imported module.
+If an explicit period (`.`) appears instead of a name, all the module's exported identifiers declared in that module's module block will be declared in the importing source file's file block and must be accessed without a qualifier.

-The interpretation of the ImportPath is implementation-dependent but it is typically a substring of the full file name of the compiled package and may be relative to a repository of installed packages.
+The interpretation of the ImportPath is implementation-dependent but it is typically a substring of the full file name of the compiled module and may be relative to a repository of installed modules.

 Implementation restriction: A compiler may restrict ImportPaths to non-empty strings using only characters belonging to Unicode's L, M, N, P, and S general